update raspberry pi os to the latest version

 The easiest way to upgrade your system to a new version is to change the repositories used by APT.
 But I also have an alternative to upgrading without commands if you are averse to it :).

-Before going further, creating a backup of your SD card might be a good idea.
+Warning: Before going further, creating a backup of your SD card is probably a good idea.
 If anything is broken after the installation, you’ll still have a way to easily come back to the current state of your system.

 So, start by opening a terminal.

-You can do this on Desktop, Raspberry Pi OS Lite or even via an SSH connection, it doesn’t matter.
+You can do this via a GUI (Graphical User Interface), on Raspberry Pi OS Lite or even via an SSH connection, it doesn’t matter.

 Start by updating your system with the current repositories, you want the latest packages available for the current version before upgrading everything to the latest one: